 Want more information?

-Enter your name and email to get more details & reminders for our next retreat.
-Please provide your phone number, so we can reach out and connect.
+Sign-up to get more details & reminders for our next retreat.

-Tuition & Payment Information
+Tuition & Payment Info

 We offer this sliding scale approach to retreat tuition in order to accommodate a wide range of family incomes.
-The maximum fee reflects what it actually costs per student to run the retreat.

-- iBme retreats feature a low ratio of adult staff per teen, providing high-quality care, expertise, instruction, and mentoring (this is our secret sauce!)
+- iBme retreats feature a low ratio of adult staff per participant, providing high-quality care, expertise, instruction, and mentoring (this is our secret sauce!)

 Please note: A nonrefundable application fee of $35 is required and applied toward your tuition.